 The functions in the ggplot2 package build up a graph in layers.
 We'll build a complex graph by starting with a simple graph and adding additional elements, one at a time.
-The example uses data from the 1985 Current Population Survey to explore the relationship be data(CPS85, package ="mosaicData")

 The example uses data from the 1985 Current Population Survey to explore the relationship between wages (wage) and experience (expr).